Strappazzon/www/.github/CONTRIBUTING.md

 Fixes: https://github.com/Strappazzon/www/issues/513
 ```

+## Branching

+`dev` and `test` is where all changes that are not ready for production yet go.

+From dev and test, there are multiple branches related to what is being developed inside each branch.

+A branch name must be short and descriptive, all lowercase.
+For branches with multiple words use hyphens.

 ## Repository Structure

 This is a brief description on how the repository files and folders are structured and what each one contains.